tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Windows C++ platform is supported.
 - Public groups and chat rooms are supported.
 - Supported adding group introductions and announcements and added muting, message block, and group role setting.
-- Added APIs for user profile and relationship chain operations, such as nicknames, adding friends, and blacklist settings.
+- Added APIs for user profile and relationship chain operations, such as nicknames, adding friends, and blocklist settings.
 - File messages are supported.
 - Optimized image messages: image quality includes the original image, thumbnail, and large image.
 Changed upload and download APIs.
 Image URLs can be passed.
 - Added log levels to the log callback API.